 - 4#The fourth aspect is self-assurance.
 It makes us believe we can achieve our goals.
 Fear and risk aversion prevent us from achieving many goals.
 Confidence comes from knowledge, experience, and good feedback.
 Like components 2 and 3, we need a good awareness of ourselves before we can be confident.
 When we are lost, it is difficult to feel secure since our internal compass is operating, but we are not aware of it.

 - 5# Finally, self-esteem tells us we are worth the work it takes to reach our objectives and aspirations.
 We will only persevere if we feel we are worth the work required to achieve our goals.
-Follow-through requires self-esteem; conviction that we are worth the effort.
+Follow-through requires self-esteem; the conviction that we are worth the effort.
 We buy books, go to seminars, get gym memberships, make New Year’s goals, and seek out coaches, but seldom follow through.
 We won’t keep trying until we feel we are worth it.

 It is only after these five elements are in place that specialized knowledge may be acquired to properly navigate one’s chosen route.
 We could all be anything we wanted to be if we only read a few decent books about how to get rich, keep fit, and have amazing relationships.
-Despite having access to hundreds of thousands of books, recordings, seminars, etc., most individuals never attain the level of achieving Success they seek.
+Despite having access to hundreds of thousands of books, recordings, seminars, etc., most individuals never attain the level of achieving the success they seek.
 First, is the internal work.
 If not, we’re wasting our time and money.

 Finding a qualified mentor or hiring a coach is usually the most effective strategy to overcome previous systems and habits.
 Top athletes, actresses, and other performers don’t go without a coach, and neither should you if you want to succeed.
 Make sure your coach can assist you in building the five Achieving Success elements.
 You can work extremely hard without them, but not very far.
 With these, you will make quantum leaps.
 Your previous work will be immediately available, and future tutoring will result in quick, sustained results.